A BIT ABOUT ME

 I practiced clinical psychology for over thirty years in the greater Baltimore area.
 In my practice I provided individual therapy and psychoeducational assessments to children, adolescents, and young adults as well as family and marital therapy.
 I obtained a Ph.D. from the University of Virginia followed by an internship in Pediatric Psychology and a Fellowship in Adolescent Medicine at the University of Maryland Medical School.

-I continue to serve as chief facilitator and consultant to a multi-year, multi-specialty community engagement project with Johns Hopkins School of Public Health and Carnegie Mellon University around allocation of scarce medical resources during a disaster.
+I served as chief facilitator and consultant to a multi-year, multi-specialty community engagement project with Johns Hopkins School of Public Health and Carnegie Mellon University around allocation of scarce medical resources during a disaster.

 I live in Baltimore with my husband of over four decades.
-We have three married children and two grandchildren.
+We have three married children and three grandchildren.

 In addition to writing and time with family, I am an oil painter.
 My favorite subjects are landscapes and expressive portraits of children.
 I keep very active with regular swimming, hiking, biking, yoga, and Pilates.
 When the opportunity presents itself, I also enjoy cross country skiing, kayaking, and travel.
 When it's time to kick back and relax, I enjoy reading and knitting.
 I have recently retired from my clinical practice and am enjoying volunteer work that combines my love of children and teens with art.